redhat-performance/cluster-impairment-operator/README.md

 **Corruption correlation**

 The percet chance that the value for the next corruption will correlate with the preceeding value.

+#### Duplication options

+**Duplication**

+The percent chance that each packet will be duplicated.

+**Duplication correlation**

+The percet chance that the value for the next duplication will correlate with the preceeding value.

 ## Configuration